Dear reader of ADxS.org, please excuse the disruption.

 IGF-1

 Elevated CRH levels contribute to the inhibition of the HHS axis.15 GHRH promotes deep sleep.
-However, since atypical depression, which is characterized by a greatly increased need for sleep, is more likely to involve underactivation of the HPA axis and thus the hypothalamus, and melancholic depression, which is characterized by deep sleep disorders, usually involves overactivation of the HPA axis and thus the hypothalamus, the connection to GHRH is not directly comprehensible.
+However, since atypical depression, which is characterized by a greatly increased need for sleep, is more likely to involve underactivation of the HPA axis and thus the hypothalamus, and melancholic depression, which is characterized by disorders of deep sleep, usually involves overactivation of the HPA axis and thus the hypothalamus, the connection to GHRH is not directly comprehensible.

 The specialist literature nevertheless suspects an imbalance between the HHS and HHG axis.182